310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 *Rin-pyou-tou-sha-kai-jin-retsu-zai-zen!*
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori worried %}
-What the— The heck was that?
+What the—The heck was that?
 A spell to exterminate demons or something?
 {% endbubble %}

 {% bubble Shinobu %}
 It’s called <em>kuji</em>~[^10] Since ninjas recite it so often for some reason, it’s quite well-known to me!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori serious %}
 Um, that doesn't explain why you rattled it off so suddenly, though…?
 To this day, I still have moments where I just don’t get either of you…

 But, well, it’s only natural that I don’t… since we’re all different people.